-This simple Malaysian chapati flatbread recipe is perfect for soaking up those rich curries.
-Good for any snack or main dish if you are craving for Indian or Malaysian dishes.
+This simple Indian chapati flatbread recipe is perfect for soaking up those rich curries.
+Good for any snack or main dish if you are craving for Indian dishes.

 We just got to Malaysia from New Zealand and I can say the temperature feels drastically different.
 While it was the peak of summer in New Zealand this still meant some cooler days and cold winds even on hot days.
 The air was refreshing and fresh.